WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	````objective-c
 	[self logErrorIfNotNil:error];
 	````
-After this line of code, replace the remainder of the completion block with the following code:
+After this line of code, replace the remainder of the block with the following code:

 	````objective-c
 	BOOL goodRequest = !((error) && (error.code == MSErrorMessageErrorCode));